evolbeginner/Roseobacter_pseudogene/README.md

 ```
 for i in filtering/filter_*; do ruby scripts/process_scripts/get_final.rb -i filtering/prepare/all_pseudo.txt --include_list $i/orf_cov_80.list  --include_list $i/short_query.list --include_list $i/long_query.list > $i/all_pseudo.filtered.txt ; done
 ```
-The final result will be output in the file "filter_X/all_pseudo.filtered.txt".
+The final result will be output in the file *filter_X/all_pseudo.filtered.txt*.
+You may want to make a comparison between this file and the pseudogenes originally identified by Psi-Phi (*filtering/prepare/all_pseudo.txt*).